 • Assume a leadership role in the Policy Area to strengthen and profile research and education in areas such as strategy, entrepreneurship and international business, within the Lazaridis School of Business & Economics.

-• Work with the Research Director of the LI, Professor Nicole Coviello, to provide academic leadership in the development of a research stream regarding high growth technology firms, including global scaling issues.
+• Work with the Research Director of the Lazaridis Institute for the Management of Technology Enterprises to provide academic leadership in the development of a research stream regarding the growth and internationalization of scaling firms.

 • Enhance the School’s profile through the publication of high-impact research, establishing collaborative research networks and promoting inter-disciplinary, inter-institutional and international research partnerships.